Essential Outdoor Jackets for All-Season Performance

 However, down loses insulation power when wet unless treated.

 Hybrid jackets combine insulated panels with breathable fabrics in high-sweat zones.
-That’s how you avoid overheating during activity.
+That’s how you avoid overheating during activity while maintaining warmth in cold temperatures.

 All-season performance often depends on layering compatibility.
-A properly designed insulated jacket should integrate seamlessly under a hardshell.
+A properly designed insulated jacket should integrate seamlessly under a hardshell in wet or snowy conditions.

 Fabric Selection Deep Dive: Waterproofing, Breathability & Durability